-To secure a registration, the registration form must be completed online and a \$100 deposit must be made.
-During this registration process, families may also select to be included in the bus service that transports campers to and from either St Nicholas Cathedral (LA) or St Luke Church (Garden Grove).
-There is a \$50 each way additional fee to use the bus, which is paid at the time the reservation is made.
+Registration is done online and initial registration must include a \$100 deposit.
 Any scholarships received from local parishes, or from the Order of St Ignatius will be credited directly into camper accounts and parents will see those credits when they view their camper's registration online.
-Final payments are due by June 9, 2023.
-Any registration not paid in full by June 25, 2023 is subject to release to a wait listed camper.
+Final payments are due by June 9, 2024.
+Any registration not paid in full by June 25, 2024 is subject to release to a wait listed camper.